 May 25th, 2017 was Dr. Schmitt's last day in clinic with POA!
-As he moves on to his retirement, he will be greatly missed by colleagues, staff, and patients!
+As he moves on to his retirement, we wish him the best and know that he will be greatly missed by colleagues, staff, and patients!

 Dr. Schmitt graduated from Emory University School of Medicine where he received his Doctor of Medicine Degree.
 He completed his orthopedic training in Boston at Harvard University where over half of his training was in the specialty of pediatric orthopedics, thereby gaining a love for children and their musculoskeletal problems.
 Thereafter, he served as Lieutenant Commander in the United States Navy and was stationed in the Republic of Vietnam, serving part of his time as Executive Officer and Staff Orthopedist at the Third Marine Division Memorial Children’s Hospital.

 Following his return to Atlanta from the Navy, “Butch” joined the fulltime orthopedic faculty at the Emory University School of Medicine.

 Shortly thereafter he was awarded the prestigious Giannestras-Schmerge Fellowship by the Orthopedic Research and Education Foundation and was named Chief of Orthopaedics at Egleston – a position he held from 1971 - 2002.
 He served as a fulltime Emory faculty at the University until 1992 when he entered private practice.

 Together with Drs.
 Peter Meehan and Jack Eldridge he founded Pediatric Orthopaedic Associates in 1996, where each member has been an essential part of teaching Emory resident orthopedic physicians.